Back to: SQL Server Tutorial For Beginners and Professionals

-COMMIT TRANSACTION: It indicates that the transaction completed successfully and all the data manipulation operation performed since the start of the transaction committed to the database and frees the resources held by the transaction.
+- Commit Transaction: It indicates that the transaction was completed successfully and all the data manipulation operations performed since the start of the transaction are committed to the database and frees the resources held by the transaction.

-SAVE TRANSACTION: This is used for dividing or breaking a transaction into multiple units so that we will have a chance of roll backing a transaction up to a location.
+- Save Transaction: This is used for dividing or breaking a transaction into multiple units so that the user has a chance of roll backing a transaction up to a point or location.

 BEGIN TRANSACTION INSERT INTO Product VALUES(105,'Product-5',500, 30) UPDATE Product SET Price =350 WHERE ProductID = 103 DELETE FROM Product WHERE ProductID = 103 COMMIT TRANSACTION

-So, if we want to restore our data into its previous position then we need to write the ROLLBACK at any time after the DML queries have been written but remember once the COMMIT has been written then we cannot ROLLBACK the data.
+The Rollback command in SQL Server is used to undo the transactions that have not already been saved to the database and get back to the initial state from where the transaction was started.
+So, if you want to restore the data into its previous state then you need to use the ROLLBACK command at any time after the DML queries have been written but remember once the COMMIT has been written then we cannot ROLLBACK the data.

 BEGIN TRANSACTION INSERT INTO Product VALUES(106,'Product-6',600, 30) UPDATE Product SET Price =550 WHERE ProductID = 105 DELETE FROM Product WHERE ProductID = 104

-When the above statements are not committed in the transaction then the user has a chance to cancel all the operations (DML operations) on the table by using ROLLBACK TRANSACTION command like below.
+When you execute the above transaction and as you can see the transaction is not committed, then you have the chance to roll back all the operations (DML operations) on the table by using the Rollback Transaction command like below.